raeganbest/visual-argument-2025spring/README.md

 ![Image](https://github.com/user-attachments/assets/7e82b67e-f571-4a3e-af73-2aebe688a8e2)

 One thing I was really set on doing was incorporating a floral background in my piece, using the works of Kehinde Wiley as inspiration.
-The very first draft I did was looking reminiscent of their pieces, but I realized it would be very difficult to add words in, which I felt was the main basis for properly forming my argument, with such a busy background.
+The very first draft I did was looking reminiscent of their pieces, but I realized it would be very difficult to add words in (which I felt was the main basis for properly forming my argument) with such a busy background.
 <img width="1166" alt="visual argment first draft" src="https://github.com/user-attachments/assets/dbd14828-9f44-442a-92e9-d9f8c87d3254" />